abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 > entered the stream of the Dhamma, he develops recollection of virtuous
 > behavior.
 >
-> (5) “Again, Mahānāma, a noble recollects his own generosity thus: ‘It
+> \(5) “Again, Mahānāma, a noble disciple recollects his own generosity
-> is truly my good fortune and gain that in a population obsessed by the
+> thus: ‘It is truly my good fortune and gain that in a population
-> stain of miserliness, I dwell at home with a mind devoid of the stain
+> obsessed by the stain of miserliness, I dwell at home with a mind
-> of miserliness, freely generous, openhanded, delighting in
+> devoid of the stain of miserliness, freely generous, openhanded,
-> relinquishment, devoted to charity, delighting in giving and sharing.’
+> delighting in relinquishment, devoted to charity, delighting in giving
-> When a noble disciple recollects his own generosity, on that occasion
+> and sharing.’
+When a noble disciple recollects his own generosity, on
-> his mind is not obsessed by lust, hatred, and delusion; on that
+> that occasion his mind is not obsessed by lust, hatred, and delusion;
-> occasion his mind is simply straight, based on generosity ...
-This is
+> on that occasion his mind is simply straight, based on generosity ...
-> called a noble disciple who dwells in balance amid an unbalanced
+> This is called a noble disciple who dwells in balance amid an
-> population, who dwells unafflicted amid an afflicted population.
-As
+> unbalanced population, who dwells unafflicted amid an afflicted
-> one who has entered the stream of the Dhamma, he develops recollection
+> population.
+As one who has entered the stream of the Dhamma, he
-> of generosity.
+> develops recollection of generosity.
 >
 > “Again, Mahānāma, a noble disciple recollects the deities thus: ‘There
 > are devas \[ruled by\] the four great kings, Tāvatiṃsa devas, Yāma